Raygun APM: Our commitment to performancePosted Dec 18, 2019 | 3 min. (486 words)

 One of our customers found that this improvement alone reduced the overhead by more than 50%.

-This feature monitors your traces for method calls less than 100 microseconds occurring at least 10 times in a trace and blacklists them as insignificant.
+This feature monitors your traces for method calls less than 100 microseconds occurring at least 10 times in a trace and marks them as insignificant.
 It is enabled by default but it can be disabled by following the instructions here.

 .NET Core 3.0 & 3.1 support